 A company based in NYC, Virtual Doorman is a building-wide system of hardware and software that attempts to fulfill the duties of a human doorman, including granting visitor access, accepting deliveries, and monitoring the premises.

-Virtual Doorman is just one of many companies in the remote doorman industry that offers an alternative to employing a traditional — and expensive — doorman.
+Virtual Doorman is just one of many remote doorman companies that offer an alternative to employing a traditional — and expensive — doorman.
 Multi-tenant apartment buildings may opt for a remote doorman to save money on staffing costs while continuing to deliver the safety- and convenience-focused services a doorman would provide.

 How does Virtual Doorman work?

-Think of Virtual Doorman as a combination of building surveillance, property access control, and concierge services.
+Think of Virtual Doorman as a combination of building surveillance, property access control systems, and concierge services.
 Every remote doorman system provider operates differently, but they all serve as an alternative to a human doorman.

-Virtual Doorman isn’t a robot that sits in the lobby — rather it’s a combination of computer hardware, software, and remote human operators that visitors, delivery people, and sometimes residents interact with.
+Virtual Doorman isn’t a robot that sits in the lobby.
+Rather, visitors, delivery people, and sometimes residents interact with a combination of computer hardware, software, and remote human operators.

-Human operators work out of the company’s command center, each operator assigned to a specific building.
-These command center operators use both software and hardware to monitor the building and control property access remotely.
+Human operators work out of the company’s command center, and each operator is assigned to a specific building.
+These command center operators use software and hardware to monitor the building and remotely control property access.

 Watch how ButterflyMX works: